telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-angular-cli.md

 previous_url: /angular-report-how-to-use-with-angular-cli
 ---

-# How to Use Angular Report Viewer with Angular CLI
+# Integrating the Angular Report Viewer with Angular CLI

 This tutorial demonstrates how to add the Angular Report Viewer component to a new Angular application.
 The app's settings are similar to the settings of the local Angular demo project installed by default under `[TelerikReporting_InstallDir]\Examples\Angular\CLI`.